 Method 2: Manual ETL Process to Set Up PostgreSQL to BigQuery Integration

-To execute the following steps, you need a pre-existing database and a table populated with PostgreSQL records.
+To execute the following steps, you require a pre-existing database and a table populated with PostgreSQL records.

-Let’s take a detailed look at each step.
+Let’s take a deep dive into each step.

 Step 1: Extract Data From PostgreSQL

-The data from PostgreSQL needs to be extracted and exported into a CSV file.
-To do that, write the following command in the PostgreSQL workbench.
+You would first need to extract data from PostgreSQL and export it into a CSV file.
+To do this, write the following command in your PostgreSQL workbench.

 COPY your_table_name TO ‘new_file_location\new_file_name’ CSV HEADER